 AG120.
 The hedging instrument referred to in paragraph AG114(e) may be a single derivative or a portfolio of derivatives all of which contain exposure to the hedged interest rate risk designated in paragraph AG114(d) (eg a portfolio of interest rate swaps all of which contain exposure to LIBOR).
 Such a portfolio of derivatives may contain offsetting risk positions.
-However, it may not include written options or net written options, because the Standard5 does not permit such option to be designated as hedging instruments (except when a written option is designated as an offset to a purchased option).
-If the hedging instrument hedges the amount designated to all of the time periods that it hedges.
+However, it may not include written options or net written options, because the Standard5 does not permit such options to be designated as hedging instruments (except when a written option is designated as an offset to a purchased option).
+If the hedging instrument hedges the amount designated in paragraph AG114(c) for more than one repricing time period, it is allocated to all of the time periods that it hedges.
 However, the whole of the hedging instrument must be allocated to those repricing time periods because the Standard6 does not permit a hedging relationship to be designated for only a portion of the time period during which a hedging instrument remains outstanding.